In type 2 diabetes, your body’s cells don’t respond to insulin the way they once did, resulting in glucose, or sugar, building up in your blood.

-Knowing the risk factors for type 2 diabetes can help you in making changes that promote positive effects on your overall health and wellness that can help reduce your risk for the disease.
+Knowing the risk factors for type 2 diabetes can help you make changes that promote positive effects on your overall health and wellness that can help reduce your risk.

-Risk factors are things that can increase your risk for developing a certain disease or condition.
-Having risk factors does not definitively mean you will develop a condition; it merely means your chances might be increased.
+Risk factors are things that can increase your risk for developing a certain condition.
+Having risk factors does not definitively mean you’ll develop a condition — it merely means your chances might be increased.

-Some risk factors, like age, genetics, or ethnicity, cannot be changed, while others, like weight or lifestyle factors, can be changed.
-Being aware of these risk factors can help you make changes to minimize things that you have control over.
+Some risk factors, like age, genetics, or ethnicity, cannot be changed.
+But others, like weight or lifestyle factors, can be addressed over time.
+Being aware of these risk factors can help you make changes to minimize things you have control over.

-Genetics play a role in risk factors for type 2 diabetes.
-You are more at risk for the disease if you have a family history of type 2 diabetes, especially a parent or sibling with the disease.
+Genetics plays a role in risk factors for type 2 diabetes.
+You’re more at risk for it if you have a family history of type 2 diabetes, especially if a parent or sibling has it.

-The genetic component is thought to strongly interact with environmental risk factors as well.
-The good news is that when parents establish the habits of eating a nutrient-dense, well-balanced diet and staying active, they can then pass on these routines to their children, which can help reduce their risk for developing type 2 diabetes.
+The genetic component is thought to interact strongly with environmental risk factors, as well.
+But when parents establish nutrient-dense, balanced diets and encourage staying active, they can then pass on these routines to their children, which can help reduce their risk for developing type 2 diabetes.

 According to the

-Lifestyle habits and conditions can also contribute to your type 2 diabetes risk, but they are modifiable.
+Lifestyle habits can also contribute to your type 2 diabetes risk, but they are modifiable.
 By addressing and changing these situations, you can decrease your risk.
 Lifestyle risk factors can include:

 - smoking and alcohol use

-As mentioned above, home environmental factors can contribute to behaviors that can increase your risk for developing type 2 diabetes.
+As mentioned above, home environmental factors can contribute to behaviors that increase your risk of developing type 2 diabetes.

-Results showed that living in an area with more walkability and green space has been found to lower the risk of type 2 diabetes, whereas increased levels of noise and more air pollution were associated with a higher risk.
+Results showed that living in an area with more walkability and green space has been found to lower the risk of type 2 diabetes.
+On the other hand, increased noise levels and more air pollution were associated with a higher risk.

-More research needs to be done to find out more about the relationships between these environmental risk factors and diabetes.
+More research is needed to learn more about the relationships between these environmental risk factors and diabetes.